 The more wealth you have and hence the ability to walk away, the better, especially when asset specificity is high.
 Never fall prey to lifestyle inflation, because that will impose handcuffs on you when you decide you want to make a stand for yourself.

-Similar for job hunting – when you have little runway and need to urgently find a job, you may need to take whatever terms are given to you.
+Similar for job hunting – when you have little financial runway and need to urgently find a job, you may need to take whatever terms are given to you.
 If you have the ability to wait for what you know you deserve, you are likely to be better off in the long-run.
 That is why I advocate for students to look for employment when they are still in education.

 If you can’t beat them, join them